-Portland police kill carjacking suspect at homeless shelter
+Portland police fatally shoot carjacking suspect at homeless shelter

 John Terrio, who was in the area at the time of the shooting, said police arrived in force, some carrying rifles.
 They asked if anyone had seen a man in a red jacket, he said, then went inside the shelter.
 Terrio said he then heard about eight shots.

-An Alcoholics Anonymous meeting had just begun at the time of the shooting, said Cityteam Portland Executive Director Mike Giering.
+An Alcoholics Anonymous meeting had just begun at the time of the shooting, Cityteam Portland Executive Director Mike Giering said.

 The identity of the suspect will be released at a later time.
 So far, there was no evidence the man was associated with the shelter.

-The identities of the officers involved in the shooting will be released, police said.
+The identities of the officers involved in the shooting will be released Sunday, police said.
 Per policy, the involved officers will remain on paid administrative leave until the completion of the investigation.

-Streets in the area were closed for several hours as homicide detectives and the police bureau’s internal affairs division investigated.
-Evidence will eventually be presented before a grand jury, as is standard in police shootings.
+Streets in the area were closed for several hours as homicide detectives and the police bureau’s internal-affairs division investigated.
+Evidence eventually will be presented before a grand jury, as is standard in police shootings.

 Three buses were parked nearby to house a large number of witnesses and police.